pooltogether/documentation/security/audits-and-testing.md

 # Audits & Testing

 The PoolTogether Protocol has undergone three formal professional third party audits.
-Two have been [conducted by Open Zeppelin](https://blog.openzeppelin.com/pooltogether-v3-audit/), and one by ditCraft.
+Two have been [conducted by Open Zeppelin](https://blog.openzeppelin.com/pooltogether-v3-audit/), and one [conducted by Ditcraft](https://www.ditcraft.io).

 <!-- broken URL: And one was [conducted by Ditcraft](https://www.ditcraft.io/blog/pooltogether-v3-smart-contract-audit). -->